Unboxed-Software/solana-course/content/token-swap.md

 - The **Token Swap Program** is an SPL contract deployed to Devnet available for testing and experimentation by developers and protocols.
 For production use cases, use your own deployment or one regularly maintained by a reputable service.
 - The program accepts six different **instructions**, all of which we will explore in this lesson.
 - Developers are able to create and use **liquidity pools** to swap between any SPL token that they wish.
 - The program uses a mathematical formula called "**curve**" to calculate the price of all trades.
-Curves aim to mimic normal market dynamics: for example, as traders buy a lot of one token type, the value of the other token type goes up.
+Curves aim to mimic normal market dynamics: for example, as traders buy a lot of one token type, the value of the other token type goes down.

 # Overview